EdwinTSalcedo/EdwinTSalcedo/README.md

 ## Find Me 🌎

-  - Learn more about what I do + follow some future blog post and solution manuals ✏️ [Website](https://www.edwinsalcedo.com/) #Newversioncomingsoon!
+  - Learn more about what I do + follow some future blog post and solution manuals ✏️ [Website](https://www.edwinsalcedo.com/)
   - I occasionally tweet about my projects and ideas! 💬 [Twitter](https://twitter.com/EdwinTSalcedo)
   - When you mean business 💼 [Linkedin](https://www.linkedin.com/in/edwinsalcedo/)